PoisotLab/ms_svd_networks/manuscript.md

 value of its eigenvalues, which, in addition to being presented as a measure of network complexity has also been suggested as an indicator of the ability of a system to dampen disturbances @Phillips2011StrEco.

-## Uncovering the extreme complexity values at a given connectance

-We used simulated annealing [@Kirkpatrick1984OptSim] to generate networks with the highest, or lowest, possible SVD entropy values.
-From a set network size (30 species, 15 on each side) with a random number of interactions (spanning the entire range from minimally to maximally connected), we re-organized interactions until the SVD entropy was as close to 0 or 1 as possible.
-We repeated the process 25 times for every number of interactions.
-We also measured the relative rank defficiency of the generated networks.

 ## Assessing stability through targeted extinctions